 Rogue programs, fake antiviruses, fake security scans, fake antispyware, etc. are one of the most popular infections today.

-So, how to know if the program, scanning your computer is real and not one of these fake antiviruses and other rogue programs?
+So, how do you know if the program scanning your computer is legitimate and not one of these fake antiviruses or other rogue programs?

 Here are the main symptoms of typical fake security programs:

-- The program appeared from nowhere.
-You haven't downloaded or installed it on purpose, but somehow the program is now scanning your computer for viruses and spyware and suggests you what to do.
+- The program appeared on your system without your knowledge.
+You have not willingly downloaded or installed it, but somehow the program is now scanning your computer for viruses and spyware and advises you to take certain actions.

-- You cannot close or shut down it as well as uninstall it.
+- You cannot close it, shut it down, or uninstall it.

-- It runs various scans and "finds" a bunch of infected files on your computer.
-It generates error messages, that your data is at risk and you have to clean your computer immediately.
-It tries to scare user in every way possible.
+- It appear to run various scans and 'detects' a group of infected files on your computer.
+It generates error messages suggesting that your data is at risk and you must clean your computer immediately.
+It attempt to scare and intimidate the user in every way possible.

-- The full computer scan takes only a few minutes.
-Real antivirus or antispyware software needs much more time to scan whole your hard disk.
+- The full computer scan takes just a few minutes.
+Genuine antivirus or antispyware software requires considerably more time to scan your entire hard disk.

-- Fake antivirus or antispyware main purpose is to scare user into buying this program, to fix all the "errors" it found.
+- The fake antivirus or antispyware software's main purpose is to scare users into purchasing the program by offering to fix the 'errors' supposedly detected.

 How to protect your computer?

-- If you got e-mail from some institution (usually well-known company) and the content of the email is some general information without your name, and if it says that you must see the attached document, please scan it with updated antivirus and antispyware program or don't open it at all until you are really sure that this letter is real.
+- If you receive an e-mail from an institution (usually a well-known company), and the the email contains general information without your name, be cautious, since these e-mails often encourage you to open infected attachments.
+You can scan the attachment with updated antivirus and antispyware programs or choose not to open it at all until you can verify the letter's authenticity.

-And of course, if You don't use antivirus and antispyware software, the possibility to infect your computer increases significantly.
+Remember, if you do not use antivirus or antispyware software, the possibility of your computer becoming infected increases significantly.